SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 28 November 2023 - Enhancement - Deploying multiple DaaS Express systems simultaniously

-From now on it is possible to deploy more than one DaaS Express system simultaniously on [dataminer.services](https://dataminer.services).
+From now on it is possible to create more than one DaaS Express system simultaneously on [dataminer.services](https://dataminer.services).

 #### 24 November 2023 - Fix - Improved username validation when deploying a DaaS Express system